arcjet/arcjet-js-example/README.md

     src="https://arcjet.com/arcjet-logo-minimal-light-mark-all.svg" alt="Arcjet
   Logo" height="128" width="auto"> </picture> </a>

-# Arcjet JS Example
+# Arcjet JS example app

-Arcjet helps developers protect their apps in just a few lines of code.
+[Arcjet](https://arcjet.com) helps developers protect their apps in just a few lines of code.
 This is an example application demonstrating the use of multiple features.

 This example is deployed at [https://example.arcjet.com](https://example.arcjet.com).